chrisgilmerproj/brewday/README.md

 # Percentages

-A fair number of methods require values as a percentage.
+A fair number of methods require input values as a percentage.
 To avoid confusion all percentages are expected to be in decimal form between the number 0.0 and 1.0.

+There still remain some methods that return percentages not in decimal form, notably the ABV utilities.